 If you haven’t been following me on social media, then you might not be aware of my love and obsession for the Owlet baby monitor.
-In my opinion, it is revolutionary and worth a lot more than current \ly listed price tag.
+In my opinion, it is revolutionary and worth a lot more than currently listed price tag.
 Honestly, I would pay much more than that.
 Although to be totally upfront about it, my lovely readers gave this particular device to me as a gift for review purposes (so nice, thank you all!).
-I have recommended this baby monitor to family and friends, so I am probably responsible for 20 people purchasing it at least that I am aware of.
+I have recommended this to family and friends who are expecting/already have kids, so I am probably responsible for 20 people purchasing it at least that I am aware of.
 In the beginning of life with my little one, it was the only reason I got any sleep.

 |Easy to use app.||Has to be charged every day.|